redhat-cop/openshift-event-controller/DEV_GUIDE.md

 ## Testing The Image Locally

 ```
-docker run -v /home/esauer/src/oc-watcher-skel/kubernetes.io/:/etc/config:z -v /home/esauer/src/oc-watcher-skel/kubernetes.io/serviceaccount:/var/run/secrets/kubernetes.io/serviceaccount:z -e CONFIG_FILE=/etc/config/config.ini event-watcher
+docker run -v /home/esauer/src/oc-watcher-skel/kubernetes.io/:/etc/config:z -v /home/esauer/src/oc-watcher-skel/kubernetes.io/serviceaccount:/var/run/secrets/kubernetes.io/serviceaccount:z -e CONFIG_FILE=/etc/config/config.ini event-controller
 ```

 If you want to debug the running image itself:

 ```
-docker run -it --entrypoint=/bin/bash -v /path/to/kubernetes.io/conf:/etc/watcher/:z -v /path/tokubernetes.io/serviceaccount:/var/run/secrets/kubernetes.io/serviceaccount:z -e CONFIG_FILE=/etc/watcher/config.ini event-watcher
+docker run -it --entrypoint=/bin/bash -v /path/to/kubernetes.io/conf:/etc/watcher/:z -v /path/tokubernetes.io/serviceaccount:/var/run/secrets/kubernetes.io/serviceaccount:z -e CONFIG_FILE=/etc/watcher/config.ini event-controller
 ```

 ## Configuration

-The Event Watcher can be configured via either Environment variables or an ini file.
+The event controller can be configured via either Environment variables or an ini file.
 A sample config file can be found at `conf/config.ini.sample`.
 To run the watcher with a config file, run:

 `python3 watch.py --config conf/config.ini`

 ## Plugin Architecture

-The event watcher is designed to be pluggable.
+The event controller is designed to be pluggable.
 New plugins can be created by simply creating a python module that implements a single `handle_event()` method, which takes a single `dict` object as an argument (the `event` object).

 A plugin is invoked like so: